Epsom man with dementia last seen by family in October

 "It is believed that Mr. Hickey walked away from his residence on Sanborn Hill Road," police said.

-Hickey is described as 6-foot, 2-inches tall, weighing 170 pounds with gray hair and brown eyes.
+Hickey is described as 6 feet, 2 inches tall, weighing 170 pounds with gray hair and brown eyes.

 Anyone with information can notify the Epsom Police Department at 736-9624.